50 Fun Facts About Dogs

 Trying to be “dominant” over your dog is not the best approach

 Despite enjoying considerable popularity for many years, the “dominance” theory of dog training is finally seeing the truth come out.
 “You should never try to dominate your dog,” Hartstein insists.
 The idea that you need to show your dog “who’s alpha,” with methods such as eating before your dog, making sure you’re always in a higher position than them, or punitive behavior, is outdated and ineffective.
 Of course, you need to set a routine and make sure your dog understands rules and boundaries, but avoid traditional advice about displays of dominance.
+For even more adorable pups, check out these flat-faced dogs that are just too precious.

 Those dog “kisses” don’t mean what you think